-If you are in health care as a registered nurse, radiologic technologist, respiratory therapist, or other professional, you are the perfect candidate to consider a career in health care management.
+If you considering a job in health care administration and you are in a registered nurse, radiologic technologist, respiratory therapist, or other health care professional, you are the perfect candidate to consider a career in health care management.
 Why?
 Because you already have a working knowledge of the health care system, the needs of patients, the ins and outs of providing care, and education credits that are transferrable.
 By being on the inside of health care delivery, your knowledge and experience will give you a significant advantage when making a job transition into health care administration.
 The clinical track of Ottawa University’s accelerated, online Bachelor of Arts in Health Care Management helps current health care professionals learn what it takes to keep their institutions operating efficiently and fiscally, so they can continue helping people live better, healthier lives.

 The Bureau of Labor Statistics (BLS) estimates that between 2019 and 2029, there will be a 32% increase in the demand for health services managers, or 133,200 new jobs.
 That is a significantly faster job growth rate than other professions.
 An aging baby boomer population, longer life expectancy, and constant advancements in the availability and complexity of health care all contribute to the demand for more health care managers in one of the fastest growing industries in the United States.

 The BLS also states that a bachelor’s degree is required for entry level health care management positions, which makes earning a degree in health care administration a smart career move.

 In May of 2019, the average Health Care Manager Salary was $100,980, according to the BLS.
 More specifically, average salaries by industry were outlined as follows:

 - Hospitals: state, local, and private - $110,430

 - Nursing and residential care facilities - $86,820